From entrepreneurs with the seed of a great idea to established companies, every business needs a business plan.

 Both could even be for the same audience, such as a financial institution.
 Or it could be used for customers or suppliers.
-Whoever it's directed toward, the narrative of the plan serves the company who is creating it.
+Whoever it’s directed toward, the narrative of the plan serves the company that is creating it.

 Despite a difference in style or purpose, every business plan includes a handful of central elements.

 View these as your jumping-off point when writing the first draft of your plan.
 Hone in on the information that’s important to your organization to create a plan that reflects your company’s needs.